-is a normalization constant such that the average of the identity returns the identity.
-In this notation, the usual spherical mean is given by the choice of kernel $K(\Vec{u})=\delta(\norm{\Vec{u}}-1)$.
-To find the associated operator of Eq.~\eqref{eq:MeanGen}, recall the expression for the Fourier transform of radially symmetric functions~\cite{grafakos2008classical}:
+is a normalization constant chosen such that averaging the identity function returns the identity.
+Within this framework, the standard spherical mean corresponds to the choice of kernel $K(\Vec{u})=\delta(\norm{\Vec{u}}-1)$.
+To determine the operator associated with Eq.~\eqref{eq:MeanGen}, we recall the expression for the Fourier transform of radially symmetric functions~\cite{grafakos2008classical}: